fabulous-dev/Fabulous/docs/testing.md

 ```

 Here we can make sure that the default state stays exact throughout the life of the project.
-So using our favorite unit test framework (here we use [FsUnit](https://fsprojects.github.io/FsUnit/) for this example), we can write a simple test that will check if the value returned by `init` is the one we expect.
+So using our favorite unit test framework (here we use [FsUnit](https://fsprojects.github.io/FsUnit/) for this example), we can write a test that will check if the value returned by `init` is the one we expect.

 ```fsharp
 [<Test>]